43 Signs of mental health problems at work and how to respond

 Common mental health conditions

-There are many mental health conditions one can experience, but here are 5 of the most common you’re likely to see while at work because they impact a larger percentage of our population.
+There are many mental health conditions one can experience, but here are 5 of the most common you’re likely to see while at work because they impact a more significant percentage of our population.

 1. Depression.
-When diagnosed with depression, you feel sad and/or have a loss of interest in activities that were once enjoyable.
+When diagnosed with depression, you feel sad and/or have a loss of interest in once enjoyable activities.
 According to the American Psychiatric Association, it affects 1 in 15 adults, and 1 in 6 people will experience it in their lifetime.
 However, depression is not the same as having a bad day.
-It cannot be addressed by simply “cheering up” or “looking on the bright side.”
+It cannot be addressed simply by “cheering up” or “looking on the bright side.”

 2. Anxiety Disorder.
-Anxiety disorder is categorized by having excessive fear or anxiety.
+Anxiety disorder is categorized as having excessive fear or anxiety.
 This is the most common mental health condition impacting almost 30% of adults at some point (American Psychiatric Association).

 4. Obsessive-Compulsive Disorder (OCD).
 When diagnosed with OCD, you are found to get caught in a cycle of obsessions and compulsions.
 You are said to have OCD when your obsessions and compulsions get in the way of essential activities in your life.
 OCD impacts 2.3% of adults in the US, according to the National Institute of Mental Health.